LegendNed/setup-guide/macOS/README.md

-# How to setup an OSX dev environment
+# How to setup an macOS dev environment

 Copy and paste this command into your terminal.